zombocom/wicked/README.md

 ## How

 We are going to build an 'after signup' wizard.
+If you don't have a `current_user` then check out how to [Build a step-by-step object with Wicked](https://github.com/schneems/wicked/wiki/Building-Partial-Objects-Step-by-Step).

 First create a controller:

 ```
   rails g controller after_signup